These four methods of committing mischief are quite broad.

 After you have been charged, police will provide a package with all the evidence they collected, known as the “disclosure package,” to the Crown Prosecutor.
 You will have the right to access this disclosure package to see the evidence against you.
 Once you retain one of our lawyers, we will assist you in obtaining the disclosure package, and we will review it with you to assess the strengths and weaknesses of the Crown’s case, as well as any legal defences that may be available to you.

-Bail Process and Conditions for Mischief Charges in Surrey
+Bail Process and Conditions for Mischief Charges in Saskatchewan

-How do I get myself or a loved one out on bail for mischief charges in Surrey?
+How do I get myself or a loved one out on bail for mischief charges in Saskatchewan?

-However, a formal bail hearing may be required to secure your release, particularly if you have a criminal record, or if the allegations are more serious.
+However, a formal bail hearing may be required to secure your release, particularly if you have a criminal record, or if the allegations against you are more serious.

 The bail hearing must be held within 24 hours, a period that starts from the moment of arrest or detention rather than the time when you are brought to the district office or Courthouse.